agatakolohe/SillystringzFactory.Solution/README.md

 ##### Compiling

-- Navigate to the TODO folder in the command line
+- Navigate to the `Factory` folder in the command line
 - Use the command `dotnet build` to compile

 ##### Installing Packages

-- Navigate to the TODO folder in the command line
+- Navigate to the `Factory` folder in the command line
 - Use the command `dotnet restore`

 <details>

   <summary>Expand for Database Installation Essentials!</summary>

-### Database Connection
+#### Database Connection

 Create a connection string to connect the database to the web application